-Is there a specific math curriculum or program that research has shown helps kids with math issues?
+Is there a specific math curriculum or program that research has shown helps kids who struggle with math?

-Do the Math focuses on a wide range of math skills and is aligned to the
+- Do the Math focuses on a wide range of math skills and is aligned to the RTI approach.

-How can I tell if my child is getting the kind of instruction he needs in math?
+How can I tell if my child is getting the right kind of instruction in math?

 Talk to your child’s teachers and ask lots of questions about the school’s math instruction.
 If your child is receiving an instructional intervention in math, ask about how the school is monitoring your child’s progress.
 If your child isn’t making the progress you would expect or is frustrated regularly, ask what can be done differently to address these needs.